Deformation Quantization for Actions of K\"ahlerian Lie Groups: Bilinear mappings from the oscillatory integral

-where $\mu_\phi$ is the weight associated to the tameness of the admissible tempered pair $(G,S)$.
-This is this set of semi-norms that we are going to use, rather than \eqref{e1} or \eqref{e2}.} \end{rmk}

-\subsection{Bilinear mappings from the oscillatory integral}
+\section{Bilinear mappings from the oscillatory integral}

-We now present several of results which establish most of the analytical properties we will need to construct our universal deformation formula for actions of K\"ahlerian groups on Fr\'echet algebras.
-In all what follows, when considering a Fr\'echet algebra $(\CA,\{\|.\|_j\}_{j\in\N})$, we will always assume that the semi-norms are sub-multiplicative, i.e.
+We now present several results which establish most of the analytical properties we will need to construct our universal deformation formula for actions of K\"ahlerian groups on Fr\'echet algebras.
+In all that follows, when considering a Fr\'echet algebra $\CA$ with topology underlying a countable set of semi-norms $\{\|.\|_j\}_{j\in\N}$, we will always assume the latter to be sub-multiplicative, i.e$.$

-We start with a crucial result.
+We start with a crucial fact.
 Its proof being very similar to those of Lemma \ref{OUTPUTLEM}, we omit it.